AidLite Python API Documentation

 Default Value | -1 |

-Description | Number of threads, effective if greater than 0. |
+Description | Number of threads, valid when greater than 0 |

 Member Variable | SNPE_out_names |